 Securing-24×7-scalable-power-for-Gen-AI-data-centre-operators

-According to the International Energy Agency (IEA, Electricity 2024), electricity use from data centers, AI, and cryptocurrency could exceed 1,000 TWh annually by the second half of this decade.
-This is comparable to Japan’s total demand.
+According to the International Energy Agency (IEA, Electricity 2024), electricity consumption from data centers, artificial intelligence, and cryptocurrency could exceed 1,000 TWh annually by the second half of this decade equivalent to Japan’s total electricity demand.

-Meeting this demand reliably will require continuous, location-specific renewable pairing and modular nuclear adoption, supported by real-time analytics to manage load volatility.
+Meeting this demand will require more than additional generation capacity.
+Future-ready AI infrastructure depends on continuous, location-specific renewable energy integration, long-duration storage, advanced grid orchestration, and modular nuclear deployment supported by real-time energy intelligence.

-Download the executive report to explore the technologies, investments, and policies enabling always-on, low-carbon power for the GenAI decade.
+Explore the technologies, investment priorities, market developments, and policy frameworks enabling always-on, low-carbon power for the GenAI decade.
+Download the Executive Report now.

 Power your GenAI infrastructure with 24×7 scalable energy.
 Connect with our experts to design reliable, low-carbon energy ecosystems.